Celebrant training bursaries for black and brown people of colour

 When you’re ready, complete our application form.
 You’ll also need to submit a photo and a video presentation.
 This is standard for all of our celebrant trainees.
 We’ll assess your application and get back to you asap.

 Wait to hear from us

 We will be in touch regardless of whether we offer you the bursary or not.
-If you are offered a bursary, you’ll be sent a congratulations email with a link to where you can pay for your membership (165 Euros) and enroll on the course immediately to start your celebrant training with us.
+If you are offered a bursary, you’ll be sent a congratulations email with a link to where you can pay for your membership (140 Pounds) and enroll on the course immediately to start your celebrant training with us.
 Yay!
 This is all that you will need to pay for your training.

 What is the Celebrants Collective?